-The cost of hearing aids can range from about $1,000 to as high as $3,000 each.
-The cost is based on what level of technology Dr. Coates prescribes.
+There is a wide range of cost, from about $900 to as high as $3,000 each.
+The cost is based on the level of technology Dr. Coates prescribes.
 Her decision depends not only on the type/degree of your hearing loss but also on your daily activities and your regular hearing environments.
-Hearing aids can be expensive, but we are here to help!
 We offer payment plans and will work with you to make sure that if you need hearing aids, you are able to get them.
-See our page on Payment Plan here (include link).

 How many times do you hear “there’s an app for that” in this technologically-advanced time?
 There are many apps that can help patients hear and also to help treat tinnitus.
 Dr. Coates can introduce you to the benefits of these types of technology.
 She will make recommendations based on your specific needs.